 Craft Jewellery Trainer in Italy

-Ideally you are available either in November or December this year, and will come as part of a short-term WEC experience to give you a taste for mission work.
+Ideally you are available either in November or December, and will come as part of a short-term WEC experience to give you a taste for mission work.

 Qualities & Gifts Sought